GateNLP/gate-teamware/docs/docs/developerguide/README.md

   npm run serve:frontend
   ```

-## Deployment using Docker
+## Deploying a development version using Docker
-Teamware can be deployed via [docker-compose](https://docs.docker.com/compose/), using [NGINX](https://www.nginx.com/) to serve static content, a separate [postgreSQL](https://hub.docker.com/_/postgres) service containing the database and a database backup service (see `docker-compose.yml` for details).
+Deployment is via [docker-compose](https://docs.docker.com/compose/), using [NGINX](https://www.nginx.com/) to serve static content, a separate [postgreSQL](https://hub.docker.com/_/postgres) service containing the database and a database backup service (see `docker-compose.yml` for details).

 1. Run `./generate-docker-env.sh` to create a `.env` file containing randomly generated secrets which are mounted as environment variables into the container.
 See [below](#env-config) for details.